joe-at-startupmedia/pmon3/README.md

-  completion  Generate completion script del         Delete process by id or name desc        Show process extended details drop        Delete all processes exec        Spawn a new process help        Help about any command init        Restart all stopped processes kill        Terminate all processes log         Display process logs by id or name logf        Tail process logs by id or name ls          List all processes restart     Restart a process by id or name stop        Stop a process by id or name topn        Shows processes using the native top version
+  completion  Generate completion script del         Delete process by id or name desc        Show process extended details dgraph      Show the process queue order drop        Delete all processes exec        Spawn a new process help        Help about any command init        initialize all stopped processes kill        Terminate all processes log         Display process logs by id or name logf        Tail process logs by id or name ls          List all processes restart     (re)start a process by id or name stop        Stop a process by id or name topn        Shows processes using the native top version